Insights into the structure and kinematics of a Milky Way-like galaxy: Summary and conclusion

-In conclusion, our findings reveal a transient nature of the spiral pattern in our model, challenging the traditional view of these structures as stable features in galaxies akin to the Milky Way, as predicted by the density wave theory.
-While our isothermal simulations do not include star formation, the observed gas dynamics suggest that spiral arms primarily act as mechanisms for gas accumulation, in a more complex and chaotic fashion than the typical grand-design spiral patterns.
+In conclusion, our findings reveal a transient nature of the spiral pattern in our model, challenging the traditional view of these structures as stable features in galaxies akin to the MW, as predicted by the density wave theory.
+While our isothermal simulations do not include star formation, the observed gas dynamics suggest that spiral arms primarily act as mechanisms for gas accumulation in a more complex and chaotic fashion than the typical grand-design spiral patterns.
 These fluctuating patterns indicate that the relationship between spiral arms and star formation is more complex and potentially less direct than previously assumed.
-This aligns with observational evidence, where the relationship between spiral arms and star formation is found to be complex and not always causal.
+This relationship is likely dependent on the relative timescales involved in the formation and dissolution of spiral arms and the timescales for the gravitational collapse of molecular clouds.

-However, our model lacks self-gravity, chemistry, and stellar feedback mechanisms, factors likely to influence the star formation process itself, as well as the longevity and stability of spiral arms.
-Incorporating these physical processes in future simulations will help clarify whether gas accumulation in spiral arms under specific conditions is sufficient to initiate star formation, or whether additional environmental factors play a more dominant role.
-Despite these limitations, our work offers valuable insights into the processes shaping galaxies similar to the Milky Way and our model thus offers a basis for a more dynamic framework to study the formation and evolution of molecular clouds and stars, with potential further implications for the understanding of star formation in nearby galaxies.
+While these results suggest that the rapidly changing large-scale kinematics of the galaxy can play a significant role in shaping the ISM, self-gravity, chemistry, and stellar feedback are all factors that will influence the star formation process itself and potentially affect the longevity and stability of spiral arms.
+Incorporating these physical processes in future simulations will help clarify whether gas accumulation in spiral arms under specific conditions is sufficient to initiate star formation or whether additional environmental factors play a more dominant role.
+This will be explored in follow-up work, along with the inclusion of ISM gas chemistry and gas self-gravity into this model.
+Overall, this work offers valuable insights into the processes potentially shaping the ISM in the MW, and our model thus offers a basis for a more dynamic framework to study the formation and evolution of molecular clouds and stars in our Galaxy.